Tutankhamun Relic Sells For $6 Mn In London Despite Egyptian Outcry - UrduPoint

 But angry Egyptian officials wanted Thursday's sale halted and the treasure returned.

-Christie's decision "contradicts international agreements and conventions," Egypt's foreign ministry said on Wednesday..
+"This should not be kept at home.
+It should be in a museum," Egyptian national Magda Sakr told AFP.

+"It is history.
+It is one of our most famous kings," the 50-year-old said.

-Former antiquities minister Zahi Hawass told AFP that the piece appears to have been "stolen" in the 1970s from the Karnak Temple complex just north of Luxor.
+- 'Stolen from Karnak' - Former Egyptian antiquities minister Zahi Hawass told AFP by telephone from Cairo that the piece appeared to have been "stolen" in the 1970s from the Karnak Temple complex just north of Luxor.

 "We think it left Egypt after 1970 because in that time other artefacts were stolen from Karnak Temple," Hawass said.

+The Egyptian foreign ministry had asked the UK Foreign Office and the UN cultural body UNSECO to step in and halt the sale.

+But such interventions are rare and made only when there is clear evidence of the item's legitimate acquisition by the seller being in dispute.

-Christie's countered that Egypt had never before expressed the same level of concern about an item whose existence has been "well known and exhibited publicly" for many years.
+Christie's argued that Egypt had never before expressed the same level of concern about an item whose existence has been "well known and exhibited publicly" for many years.

-"The object is not, and has not been, the subject of an investigation," it said in a statement to AFP.
+"The object is not, and has not been, the subject of an investigation," Christie's said in a statement to AFP.

 The auction house has published a chronology of how the relic changed hands between European art dealers over the past 50 years.